By Charlie Campbell

 NFL Matches: Cleveland, New York Giants, Denver, New York Jets, Washington, Arizona, Buffalo, Los Angeles Chargers, New Orleans and Pittsburgh

 There are a lot of quarterback-needy teams in the NFL, and Rosen should be gone quickly in the top five.
-The Browns need a franchise quarterback, but given how Rosen has suggested he doesn't want to play for Cleveland, the team could go in another direction at picks No. 1 and No. 4.
+The Browns need a franchise quarterback and could target a signal-caller at pick No. 1 or pick No. 4.

-The Giants appear to be a fit for Rosen with the No. 2-overall pick.
+The Giants could be a fit for Rosen with the No. 2-overall pick.
 They could use a young franchise quarterback with Eli Manning aging.
-Entering the draft season, New York looks like the most likely landing spot for Rosen.
+New York looks like a likely landing spot for Rosen.

 The Redskins, Cardinals, Chargers, Saints, Bills, Jaguars and Steelers all could have a need for a young franchise quarterback.
 Rosen won’t get to the first-round picks of any of these teams, however.
 In order for Rosen to land with one of these teams, it will require a massive trade up to get him.
 After the trades last year by the Chiefs and Texans for young franchise quarterbacks, one can’t rule out the possibility that a team will move up for Rosen.

 2018 NFL Mock Draft: Charlie’s | Walt’s